argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/CONTRIBUTING.md

 ## Documentation Changes

 Install Docker locally.
-Modify contents in `docs/` directory.
+Modify documentation contents in the `docs/` directory.

-Preview changes in your browser by visiting http://localhost:8000 after running:
+You can preview changes in your browser by visiting http://localhost:8000 after running:

 ```shell
 make serve-docs